Eurydia/project-structogram-builder-online-docs/docs/02-syntax.md

 Note that:

 - a star `*` means zero or more repetitions of the preceding element.
+- a plus `+` means one or more repetitions of the preceding element.
 - a verticle bar `|` means "or" only one of the elements can be present.
 - element enclosed by square brackets `[]` is optional.
 - characters enclosed by single quotes `'` is a literal.